 - people from culturally and linguistically diverse backgrounds

-Funds can be used to cover any costs associated with your activities, such as, artist fees, materials and equipment, travel (including international travel), venue/studio rental fees, registration fees, workshops, conferences, documentation.
+Funds can be used to cover any costs associated with your activities, such as artist fees, materials and equipment, travel (including international travel), venue/studio rental fees, registration fees, workshops, conferences or documentation.

-Please note that applications must be submitted by 5.00pm (AEST) on the closing date.
+Applications must be submitted by 5pm (AEST) on the closing date.

 Late or incomplete applications will not be assessed.

 - Quality of the program, artistic merit and rationale of the proposal

 - Viability of the entire program and associated budget.

 Applications will be assessed by an independent panel of industry professionals, facilitated by Ausdance NSW.

 - Applicants must engage with at least one Create NSW ACDP priority.